Published Articles and Presentations

 Book

-Anthony is the author of C++ Concurrency in Action, published by Manning, which provides a comprehensive tutorial and reference to the multithreading support in C++0x.
-The book is currently available as a PDF, with pre-orders for the final print edition.
-All purchasers will receive free updates to the PDF as the text is revised to track the C++0x standard.
+Anthony is the author of C++ Concurrency in Action, published by Manning, which provides a comprehensive tutorial and reference to the multithreading support in C++11, C++14, C++17 and the Concurrency TS.

 Articles